Azure/Enterprise-Scale-for-AVS/BrownField/Auto-assessment/readme.md

 ## Automated Architecture Assessment

-Automated Architecture Assessment builds on interactive questionnaires.
+Automated Architecture Assessment is an evolution of the process to ascertain architectural quality of an AVS SDDC.
 It uses a script-based approach to assess the current architecture.
 High-level approach implemented in Automated Architecture Assessment is as shown below.

 ```mermaid
 flowchart LR